shabeeha/news_genie/README.md

-# 🗞️ NewsGenie — AI-Powered News & Information Assistant
+# 🗞️ NewsGenie - AI-Powered News & Information Assistant

-NewsGenie is a multi-agent AI chatbot that fetches real-time news, filters misinformation, and answers general questions — all in one unified Streamlit interface.
+NewsGenie is a multi-agent AI chatbot that fetches real-time news, filters misinformation, and answers general questions- all in one unified Streamlit interface.

 Built with **LangGraph**, **NewsAPI**, **SerpAPI**, and **OpenAI**.